emberfox205/fruititionator/README.md

 ## Documentation
 #### CLI client (temporary)
  - Purpose: provides a practical demo to test changes in other files.
- - First detects with `detect_fruit()` and gets the nutrition with `get_api()` using the `Detected_obj.name` attribute as argument.
+ - First detects with `detect_fruit()` and gets the nutrition with `get_api()` using the `Detected_Object.name` attribute as argument.
 All this is abstracted within the `get_nutrition()` function.
 The function returns an instance of `Fruit_Nutrition` class.
  - In `main()`, the program either exits upon detecting empty response or prints out the nutrition onto the terminal.
-Upon finnishing with the query, user is asked to either continue or exit using hotkeys (`e` or otherwise).
+Upon finishing with the query, user is asked to either continue or exit using hotkeys (`e` or otherwise).
  - Upon exiting, the program prints number of scans (times used) and a list of detected fruits.
 #### Image Detection
  - Relevant functions are in `Fruit_Detectors.py`.
  - The `detect_fruit()` function takes no argument.
-It opens device's camera (if available and given permission) and also initiates a window showing the camera feed.
+It opens the device's camera (if available and given permission) and also initiates a window showing the camera feed.
 The model looks for one out of ten possible classes of objects, one of which being `Nothing` and the rest being types of fruits.
 > [!NOTE]
 > All the fruit classes' names can be found in `labels.txt`.
  - The function returns an instance of the `Detected_Object` class, which contains 3 attributes: